Post – What I didn’t tell you about the moccasin

 This is when the charm really works.

-So there, it's no longer clothing, it's poetry.
+Now, it's not just clothing, it's poetry.

 And I prove it: